Menu

 SUMMING UP

 Across the two sections in Lamington National Park, there are a ton of walks to choose from.
-Most at Binna Burra are at least half-day walks while you find a couple of shorter ones at Green Mountains.
+Most hikes at Binna Burra are at least half-day walks while you find a couple of shorter ones at Green Mountains.

-And with that many waterfalls, creeks, giant strangler figs and lookouts, hiking to pleasant spots is pretty easily accomplished.
+And with that many waterfalls, creeks, rainforest, giant strangler figs and lookouts, hiking to pleasant spots is pretty easily accomplished.

-So hit the trails early!
+So hit the trail early!

 MORE INFORMATION